MyPetORG/MyPet-Wiki/pages/plugins/premium.md

 ----
 ### Particle effects

-If you purchased the premium version of the plugin you can send me a message with up to 2 Minecraft names who will then get particle effects on their pets!
+If you purchased the premium version of the plugin you can [select](https://mypet-plugin.de/premium/particles) up to 2 Minecraft usernames (UUIDs) who will then get particle effects on their pets!

 ![Particles](/wiki/images/particles.gif)